Prashantkhobragade/MCQ-Mastermind/README.md

 ```

-## Contributing
+## 🤝 Contributing

-Pull requests are welcome.
+We welcome wizards and witches from all houses!
+Feel free to open a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
+## 🎉 Final Words

-MIT
+We hope you enjoy using MCQ Mastermind as much as we enjoyed brewing it.
+Happy quizzing!